Jonah-coder36/wireframing/README.md

    5. Developer Handoff Tools: Developers can inspect elements, view CSS properties, and download assets directly.
    6. Cross-Platform Access: Fully browser-based, no need to install software.
 - Useful: Figma is a powerful, cloud-based UI/UX design and wireframing tool widely used by designers, product teams, and developers.
 It supports the entire design process from low-fidelity wireframes to high-fidelity prototypes, all in one platform.
+## Benefits Of Wireframing in Software Development
+1. Clarifies Requirements Early: Prevents miscommunication between stakeholders, designers, and developers.
+2. Improves Planning and Estimation: Enables more accurate time and resource estimates during sprint planning or project scoping.
+3. Supports Technical Feasibility Reviews: Avoids late-stage redesigns by resolving technical limitations early.
+4. Speeds Up Development: Reduces guesswork and accelerates the implementation of UI elements.
+### Explain how wireframes guide the design process and facilitate communication among team members
+1. Establish Structure and Layout Early: Wireframes show where elements (e.g., headers, buttons, images) will go on each screen.
+They help designers focus on user experience and layout flow, not just visuals.
+   -  Example: Placing the call-to-action button in a prominent spot based on user behavior patterns.
+2. Iterate Quickly and Cheaply: Designers can easily make changes in wireframes without affecting visuals or code.
+This allows for rapid feedback loops in early stages.
+   -  Example: Changing layout direction after stakeholder input without affecting design assets.
+### Real-World Scenario
+#### Online Appointment Booking System for a Healthcare Clinic: During the early design phase, the UX team created low-fidelity wireframes for the booking interface.
+These were reviewed in a stakeholder and user feedback session before visual design or development began.
+- Navigation was improved with "Back" and "Edit" buttons, allowing users to revise earlier steps easily.
+- The layout was redesigned into separate screens per task for mobile.
+- Calendar selection was simplified to use one-day-at-a-time view with swipe support.
+- Button sizes were increased for better tap accessibility.
+- A confirmation screen was added to show appointment details and a success message.
+- A follow-up option to add to calendar or get email confirmation was also designed.
+#### Wireframing is the foundation of user-centered design.
+It ensures the product is logical, intuitive, and easy to use, long before it's built—saving time, reducing errors, and improving user satisfaction.